About Marlborough Online

 Marlborough Online has been providing information about the Marlborough region since 1999.
 The site is one of the oldest NZ regional websites.
-Initially the site was tied to the company Marlborough Online Limited, however this was short lived, and after two years, the web site became an independent entity.
+Initially the site was associated with the company Marlborough Online Limited, however this was short lived, and after two years, the web site became an independent entity.

 The concept came originally from frustration at lack of regional information available on the web.

 At the time the site was initially launched, there was very little information about Marlborough available on the web.
 Wordpress did not exist, Google was less than a year old, social media had not been invented, stuff.co.nz did not yet exist, broadband was an expensive luxury that only a few businesses could afford, and digital cameras costing more than a cheap DSLR today used floppy disks for storage to take lower resolution photos than a cheap smartphone today.

 In this environment Marlborough Online was established to tell stories about the people, history and natural environment of Marlborough and make them accessible to anyone with an internet connection.

 At high school, I'd contributed substantially with both photography, written content, and layout to the school annual the Marlburian, back in the days when cut and paste meant scissors and glue, so making a start in online publishing was exciting after having to abandon producing creative content after what I'd thought would be a science career.

-As the site grew, it soon became necessary to have some form of content management system, and with Wordpress and other now popular systems yet to be invented, I developed Webpression, the CMS that powers Marlborough Online, beginning in 2000 to provide a publishing system for the site.
+As the site grew, it soon became necessary to have some form of content management system, and with Wordpress and other now popular systems yet to be invented, I developed Webpression, the CMS that powered Marlborough Online, from 2000 till 2017 to provide a publishing system for the site.
 Over the years the Webpression CMS has been used for various other local Marlborough web sites at various stages, including the Marlborough Civic Theatre, The Millennium Art Gallery, various legal practices and others.
-With the rise of free open source CMSs, Webpression has declined in use, but still powers Marlborough Online and a handful of other Marlborough web sites.
+In 2017, the website was migrated to the open source CMS, Processwire to provide a modern, flexible platform for ongoing development without the need to maintain an entire CMS individually.